 I work in Cammeray.

-Unlike most of the country kids at the Physiotherapy Clinic, I grew up in Sydney.
-Most of my spare time as a kid was spent at the beach, and so I have settled near the beach with my husband and two beautiful children.
+Unlike most of the country kids at The Physiotherapy Clinic, I grew up in Sydney.
+Most of my spare time as a kid was spent at the beach, and so I have settled near the beach with my husband and three beautiful children.

 My journey to Physiotherapy started the day I picked up a tennis racquet at the age of 3.
 From there I played tennis at a state level, whilst dabbling in gymnastics, netball, and hockey when I had some spare time.
 Unfortunately my poor genetics caught up with me and I spent more time at the Physiotherapist and Sports doctors than on the court.
 I was always so grateful that the Physio’s were able to get me back to doing what I loved most.
 I knew then that it was something I wanted to do.
 What I particularly loved was how the body moved and how it could be trained to do something specific.